Skip to content

 OpenSidewalks seeks to provide a specification that is not only compatible with OpenStreetMap but is a comprehensive and accessibility-forward specification for mapping sidewalks and related pedestrian infrastructure features.

-The OpenSidewalks Schema is a proposed open pedestrian transportation network data standard which draws from and is intended to be largely compatible with OpenStreetMap data.
+The OpenSidewalks Schema draws from and is intended to be largely compatible with OpenStreetMap data, though it is possible to create OpenSidewalks Schema data not derived from OpenStreetMap.

-The OpenSidewalks Tasking Manager is a Tasking Manager instance for coordinating contributions to OSM following OSW guidelines, and is open to all OSM users.
+The OpenStreetMap US Tasking Manager is a Tasking Manager instance for coordinating contributions to OSM and is open to all OSM users.

 Additional details about this organized editing activity can be found on the Organised Editing/Activities/OpenSidewalks page on the OSM Wiki.